 ![]() |

-Buddhist temple Wat Kao Poon is explained in an illustrated hand painted story on the walls.
-You can see that there is a hillside with the temple at the top. |
+Buddhist temple Wat Kao Poon is explained in an illustrated hand-painted story on the walls.
+You can see a hillside with the temple at the top. |

 ![]() |

-Buddhist temple Wat Kao Poon is explained in an illustrated hand painted story on the walls. |
+Buddhist temple Wat Kao Poon is explained in an illustrated, hand-painted story on the walls. |

 ![]() |